 Atlanticare Medical Center v.
-Commissioner of the Division of Medical Assistance, Appeals Court, Suffolk Superior Court No. 00-1451-H (no Appeals Court Docket Number yet).
+Commissioner of the Division of Medical Assistance, Appeals Court No. 01-P-1594.
 This case involves the Division of Medical Assistance's issuance of overpayment notices when the Division has paid provider claims and then identifies the presence of third party insurance.
 The Division recoups the payments and requires the providers to bill the third party insurer.
 After the insurer has processed the providers' claims for payment, the Division will pay the provider if the insurer denies the claim or will pay part of the claim if the insurer pays less than the amount the Division would pay in the absence of insurance.
-In this case, eight hospitals challenged the Division's authority to require the hospitals to bill the insurers, and instead wanted the Division of obtain the payment directly from the insurer.
+In this case, eight hospitals challenged the Division's authority to require the hospitals to bill the insurers, and instead wanted the Division to obtain the payment directly from the insurer.
 The Superior Court ruled that the Division's regulations violated federal law.
 The Division appealed.
 An adverse decision in the Appeals Court could cost the Division approximately \$20 million each year in lost recoveries due to Medicare prohibitions on the Division billing providers and which, in any event, would be difficult for the Division to pursue without the detailed information providers have about each case.